cdhendy/cypto_wallet/README.md

 ## Purpose

-Fintech Finder is an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them.
+Fintech Finder is an application that demonstrates how customers can use to find fintech professionals from among a list of candidates, hire them, and pay them.
 The purpose is to send cryptocurrency payments to fintech professionals.

 ---

 ## Technologies

 Stramlit, python, and the internet were used in the creation of this project.
-This project leverages python 3.7.9 with the following packages:

 Streamlit - Visual interface for python applications

 Web3.py - Python library for performing operations on Ethereum

+Infura API - Infura provides the tools and infrastructure that allow developers to easily take their blockchain application from testing to scaled deployment - with simple, reliable access to Ethereum and IPFS.

 mnemonic - BIP-39 standard for generating a 12- or 24-word seed phrase

-Infura API - Infura provides the tools and infrastructure that allow developers to easily take their blockchain application from testing to scaled deployment - with simple, reliable access to Ethereum and IPFS.

 ---